kmuir10/senior_project_2020/README.md

 "# senior_project_2020"

-For now, test.py doesn't do anything as its tests are outdated. main.py expects a command line argument which should be the length of each window for the stft.
-It inputs an audio file and tries to apply nmf to the whole thing as well as the first few seconds to achieve source separation.
-Currently this does not work.
+For now, test.py doesn't do anything as its tests are outdated.

+Usage: python3 main.py filename sample_size start_sample_time end_sample_time

+sample_size is how much time each fft should cover in the stft start and end sample times are the times for the specific instrument that you want to try to separate